zotonic/zotonic/doc/manuals/cookbook/frontend-module-override.rst

 get most of the way with CSS: create a CSS file in your site, and override the styles you don't like.

-Failing that, you should try overriding templates: Copy the module's templates into your own site/module, keeping the file name and relative directory intact.
+Failing that, you should try overriding templates: Copy the module’s templates into your own site/module, keeping the file name and relative directory intact.